 1. Purpose of Report

-1.1 The purpose of the report is to obtain the views and comments of the Strategy & Resources Executive Advisory Board on the Economic Development Strategy 2023-2040 and the associated draft Action Plan, which will be subject to further consultation with strategic partners.
+1.1 The purpose of the report is to recommend the adoption of the Economic Development Strategy 2023-2040 and present the associated draft Action Plan, which will be subject to further consultation with strategic partners.

 2. Strategic Priorities